Substrate Particles and Properties

 The framework posits two dark matter particles that together constitute the quantum vacuum:

-• dc1 (“dark carbon-1”): the light, abundant particle that forms the bulk of the substrate
+• dc1 (“dark carbon-1”): the light, abundant particle that forms the bulk of the substrate and the entirety of the particle physics sector

 • Mass: m_1 \approx 2.04 meV/c^2 = 3.63 \times 10^{-39} kg